First European Workshop on

 Petar Vukmirović* (VU Amsterdam)

-* planned speakers
+* confirmed speakers

 |This project has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No. 713999.|